zeliard91/php5-rk-cli/README.md

-PHP 5.5 CLI for CI
+PHP 7.0 CLI for CI
 ==================

-PHP 5.5 CLI for continuous integration with extensions :
+PHP 7.0 CLI for continuous integration with extensions :

 * cURL
 * GD
+* Intl
+* Mcrypt
-* mcrypt
+* Memcached
 * MongoDB
 * MySQL
 * SQLite
+* Zip

 Composer.phar and git are also installed.